 • Research potential industries and employers using our Employer Research Guide in our Career Resources (further down the page).

-• Schedule an appointment with a CPD Career Coach to discuss where you are at now and how to move forward.
+Apply what you’re learning about yourself and the world of work to plan next steps.
+Schedule an appointment with a CPD career coach to discuss where you are at now and how to move forward.

 Switching Gears: How to Successfully Change Careers